Steps for Dual Enrollment

 High School Students

-High school students should pick up a copy of the application for dual enrollment from their high school counseling office.
+High school students should pick up a DE application from their school counseling office.
 A parent is required to complete and sign this application.

 High School Students taking courses outside of high school through RCC